- Elevation: 1,346 m (4,416 ft)

 Straight above the crater area is the summit itself, about 300m up at the top of the vegetated crater wall.
 You may be able to see the transmitter on top.
 The trail leads up to the right of the crater and there are some very steep drops to the west so take extra care here.
 Occasional stone markers and the inevitable litter mark the way.
 There are also monkeys in this area which you might see.
 After climbing steeply over tree roots the vegetation becomes less dense and you see over the valley to the lesser peak of Aseupan and Java’s west coastline.
 As you near the top, there is a great spot looking directly west to Labuan and the Sunda Straits from the south-western edge of the narrow summit plateau.
 In good visibility the Krakatau islands lie directly beyond the power station chimney at Labuan.

 Another ten minutes on the trail and you should have reached the peak.
 The fairly low height of the vegetation means that there are good views in all directions.
 The summit is crowned with a transmitter and earthquake monitoring equipment.
 There are a few places where local students like to camp at weekends.
 At the north-eastern tip of the summit ridge, beyond the transmitter, is a good vantage point for Gunung Karang and an occasional source of water.
 After enjoying the great views head back down the same way.
-Fast walkers can be back in Ciletung in two hours.
+Fast walkers can be back in Cilentung in two hours.
 Not bad for a day hike out of Jakarta!

 Bagging information by Daniel Quinn (last updated in June 2020)

-|Getting there||From Jakarta, take the toll road towards Merak, exit at the Pandeglang turn-off and turn right several kilometres beyond the town.
+- Getting there: From Jakarta, take the toll road towards Merak, exit at the Pandeglang turn-off and turn right several kilometres beyond the town.
 For public transport, there are plenty of buses calling at Serang from where you can take an angkot to Pandeglang and then an ojek or further angkot onward to the starting point.

-|Water sources||Available all the way to the crater but probably too much sulphur in it to be safe.
+- Water sources: Originally available all the way to the crater on the Cilentung route but probably too much sulphur in it to be safe.
 For the Citinggul approach take enough sources with you.

 Origins and Meaning